hemant001sng-art/opennms-tutorials-1/session3/Exercise-3-3.md

 Normally, we wouldn't want to alter a configuration directly inside a container because we will loose this configuration when the container re-starts.
 However as an experiment, we are going to directly modify the eventconf.xml inside our container to include a definition for this new trap.

+---
+**NOTE**
+Note that this exercise could also be performed using the file editing ui covered in [Session 2 modifying configuration files through the ui](../session2/README.md#modifying-configuration-files-through-the-ui)
+However remember to reload the configuration as described below after editing it.

+---

 The netsnmp containers already have the [vi editor](https://devhints.io/vim) installed but and you can use this if you wish

 However we can make our lives a bit simpler if we also install the [nano editor](https://www.nano-editor.org/dist/latest/nano.html) because it is easier to use.